July-to-me/Google-Data-Analytics-Project-FitBit-Data-/README.md

 ## Dataset

-This dataset contains X rows and Y columns for the variables listed below.
-The following contains stats in Pokemon: A Pokemon has a unique set of stats that contribute to the Pokemon's identity.
+This dataset contains 940 rows and 15 columns for the variables listed below (I've used the daily_activity data frame).
+The following contains a brief description of what are the variables:

 Variable  |Description |
 -----|-----|
-Total|The accumulation of all the stats below|
-HP|Also known as "Hit Points": The Health of the Pokemon |
-Attack|The physical attack strength of the Pokemon |
+ID|The identification of the user|
-Special Attack|The non-physical attack moves from the Pokemon |
-Defense|How much can a Pokemon withstand physical attacks SpecialDefense|How much can a Pokemon withstand non-physical attacks Speed|This dictates which Pokemon can attack first Generation|Where the Pokemon is from.
-Generation and Region will be used interchangeably.
-Type 1 and Type 2 |This is the attribute of the Pokemon.
-There are 18 types in the world of Pokemon.
-A Pokemon can have just one typing or two.
-Legendary|This is a True/False statement that says if a Pokemon is a legendary Pokemon or not.
+Activity_date|The date when the data was collected|
+Total_steps|The number of steps the user has taken for that day|
+Total_distance|The distance covered for that day |
+Tracker_distance|The distance the tracker was able to track Very_active_distance|The intensity of the distance walking and how much the user walked said intensity Moderately_active_distance|The intensity of the distance walking and how much the user walked said intensity Light_active_distance	|The intensity of the distance walking and how much the user walked said intensity Sedentary_active_distance|The intensity of the distance walking and how much the user walked said intensity Very_active_minutes|The total amount of time the user was able to walk that specific intensity Fairly_active_minutes|The total amount of time the user was able to walk that specific intensity Lightly_active_minutes|The total amount of time the user was able to walk that specific intensity Sedentary_minutes|The total amount of time the user was able to walk that specific intensity Calories|The total amount of calories burned off when exercising